ballerina-platform/module-ballerina-auth/examples/banking-accounts-service/README.md

   as service needs to have granular control on authorization of customer.
 For example knowing customer id of user to fetch account details, available balance before proceeding for execution of payment.

-> [!NOTE]
-> For the simplicity of the article, since we are interested only in Basic Auth security aspects the rest of the components like Database Management System is not implemented.
-But, to complete the story, we will be returning a response from the 'API Gateway' referring to data stored locally in table or records.
+> **NOTE:** The rest of the components such as Database Management System are not implemented as the main purpose of this article is to showcase the Basic Auth functionalities.
+But for the completeness of the story, the API Gateway will return a response from the data stored on in-memory tables.

 ## Testing